 Web hosting providers own and maintain the servers where all the components that make up a website are stored, and which deliver them up across the web to each visitor that pulls up a webpage.
 For your website to be accessible to visitors, web hosting is a necessary expense.
 But while the cost is unavoidable, it’s one you’ll probably find pretty easy to budget for once you have an idea of what to expect.

 Below, you’ll find a web hosting price comparison guide for the most popular web hosting services.

 How Much Does Web Hosting Cost?
 (TL;DR Answer)

 If you have asked, “How much does a website cost per month?” you are not alone.
-To answer your question, we always say it depends, but the cheapest plans available start at around $2 a month.
-At the other end of the spectrum, dedicated hosting can cost over $1,000.
+Unfortunately, the most accurate answer to the questions is: it depends.
+That’s probably not what you wanted to hear (sorry).
+To get into more specifics: the cheapest plans available start at around $2 a month.
+At the other end of the spectrum, dedicated hosting prices can be over $1,000.

 For the vast majority of people reading this, you don’t have to worry too much about the high end of that range.
 Websites for individuals and small to medium-sized businesses can generally get everything they need from web hosting plans somewhere in the $2 to $20 a month range, with $50 being the upper limit you’re likely to face.

 That’s still a notable range though.
 You’re probably hoping for something more specific to help you plan out your budget.
 Let’s dig into it.

 The main thing that influences the cost of a web hosting plan is what type of hosting you go with.
 There are five main levels of web hosting, and which one you need depends on how large your website will be, how much traffic you expect to have, and the type of website it will be.